vinders/pandora_toolbox/_examples/01_base_window/README.md

 Note that the *'include_dir'* and *'test_dir'* don't need to actually exist in the project directory.
 The way it's now configured, CWork will auto-detect source files and add them to the project.
-The sources can also be manually specified, by simply adding these between *'project'* and *'cwork_create_project'*:
+The sources can also be manually specified, by simply adding these calls between *'project("basic_window"'* and *'cwork_create_project'*:
 `cwork_set_include_files`, `cwork_set_source_files` and/or `cwork_set_test_files`.

 Using auto-detection (and incrementing the project version everytime a source file is added/removed)